Generalized Twisted Gabidulin Codes: Introduction

-In this paper, we investigate a generalization of the twisted Gabidulin codes, which is mentioned in \cite[Remark 7]{sheekey_new_2015}.
+In this paper, we investigate a generalization of the twisted Gabidulin codes, which is mentioned in \cite[Remark 8]{sheekey_new_2016}.
 We call them \emph{generalized twisted Gabidulin codes}.
 We can show that, up to equivalence, the generalized Gabidulin codes and twisted Gabidulin codes are both quite small proper subsets of this new family of MRD codes.

 The organization of this paper is as follows: In Section \ref{sec:dual} we give a brief introduction of the Delsarte dual codes and the adjoint codes of MRD codes.
-In Section \ref{sec:generalization}, we present an alternative proof of the generalized twisted Gabidulin codes.
+In Section \ref{sec:generalization}, we present an alternative proof of the fact that generalized twisted Gabidulin codes are MRD codes.
 Finally, we completely determine the equivalence between their different members.